Phakopsora euvitis

 Phakopsora euvitis is a rust fungus that causes disease of grape leaves.
 This rust fungus has been seen in regions including: Eastern Asia, Southern Asia, Southwestern Brazil, the Americas, and northern Australia.
 It is widely distributed in eastern and southern Asia but was first discovered on grapevines in Darwin, Australia in 2001 and was identified as Asian grapevine leaf rust by July 2007.

 Hosts and symptoms

 The host range of P. euvitis includes the plant species Meliosma species (Meliosmaceae) and Vitis species (Vitaceae).

 Meliosma species (Meliosmaceae)

 The symptoms of P. euvitis consist of pale yellowish lesions on the surface of leaves on Meliosma spp. leaves.

 Signs include the observed on the underside of the leaf, which are tiny orange-brown dots that are actually spermagonia.
-Over time, they all eventually turn to a blackish color and undergo plasmogomy developing into aecium.
-The aecium formed can be observed on the underside of the leaves as a yellow, orange colored dome shaped structure.
+Over time, they all eventually turn to a blackish color and undergo plasmogamy, developing into aecium.
+The aecium formed can be observed on the underside of the leaves as a yellow, orange-colored dome-shaped structure.